W3SRotterdam/uORM/README.md

     return View(model);
 }
 </pre>
 And there you go!
 A nice object with all the properties set for your use!
+And if you still need to use the current IPublishedContent then you can find it in the property Content (model.Content).

 ##Relations?
 But what about relations?
 Lets take a bigger object.